le0kar0ub1/GenesisBAck/README.md

   * `curl`
   * `tar`

-## Install (Unusable at time)
+## Install

-GenesisBAck use his own cross-compiler with frozen version, build it by executing the following command-line.
+(GenesisBAck use his own cross-compiler with frozen version, build it by executing the following command-line.) -> currently unusable, using host compiler.

-The dependencies are also checked-up.
+Install the dependencies.

 >   ./mktoolchain/mktoolchain [$architecture]